How to battle wage garnishment

 How to stop wage garnishment

-Far better strategies for dealing with wage garnishment include paying the debt in full (we know, you haven’t won the lottery!).
+- Paying the debt in full.
+Unless you have won the lottery or a family member bails you out of the situation, this is rarely a viable option.
 However, even if you can’t pay the debt in full, any partial repayments that you make will help the debt to be repaid earlier.

 If you are subject to wage garnishment, don’t make payments directly to the creditor.
 This includes any extra payments that you may be able to make.
 All payments must go through the court.
 It’s not unknown for a debtor to make a payment direct to their creditor, and then be required to make a duplicate payment through the court for it to be recognized.

+- Petition the court for relief.
 There may be times when a current wage garnishment would cause financial hardship.
-While these don’t include your desire to lavish expensive presents on your children at Christmas, you may be able to petition the court for relief.
-Again, this is a way to stop wage garnishment, but the debt does not go away.
+In that case, you may be able to petition the court for relief.
+Again, this is a way to stop wage garnishment at least temporarily, but the debt does not go away.

-The first step is to seek the help of a Licensed Insolvency Trustee.
-When we help our clients take this route, we provide legal advice and draw up a consumer proposal to put forward to the creditor.
-We’ll agree a payment plan which allows you to cover part or all your debt over a specific period.
+Like Bankruptcy, the first step is to see a Licensed Insolvency Trustee.
+Consumer Proposals are only available through a LIT.
+We will help you decide if this route is suitable for your situation, and work with you to determine how much you can afford to pay, and over what period of time.
+The object is to develop a payment plan which allows you to cover part or all your debt over a specific period.
 Then you can get back to living, and start enjoying life again.

 Wage garnishment options